imacat/mia-accounting/docs/source/intro.rst

 Database Initialization
 -----------------------

-After the configuration, you need to run `flask_sqlalchemy.SQLAlchemy.create_all`_ to create the database tables that *Mia!
-Accounting* uses.

-*Mia!
-Accounting* adds three console commands:

-* ``accounting-init-base``
-* ``accounting-init-accounts``
-* ``accounting-init-currencies``

-After database tables are created, run ``accounting-init-base`` first, and then the other two commands.
+After the configuration, run the ``accounting-init-db`` console command to initialize the accounting database.
+You need to specify the username of a user as the data creator.

 ::

-    % flask --app myapp accounting-init-base
-    % flask --app myapp accounting-init-accounts
-    % flask --app myapp accounting-init-currencies
+    % flask --app myapp accounting-init-db -u username

 Navigation Menu